afmohame/Website/content/about.md

 I made this website because I wanted to have a nice platform where I could showcase everything I did and how I did it.

+# Why do it

 I made a **GitHub** account to share and document my progress.
 I then realised that GitHub repos might not be best and sleekest ways to do this.
-Therefore I searched an alternative and this is when I remembered [Mr Péter Zoltán Csurcsia](https://sysidguy.eu/index.php?page=about&l=5) website.
-I immediately searched how to make a website.
-I came accross hugo.
-Hugo is a **open-source** static site generator that transform Markdown into had a website where he documents his projects
+Therefore I searched an alternative and then I remembered [Mr Péter Zoltán Csurcsia's](https://sysidguy.eu/index.php?page=about&l=5) website.
+I then searched how to make website and stumbled upon hugo.

+Hugo is a **open-source** static site generator that uses Markdown.
+This is what I looking for.
+At the time, I had already started writing multiple reports in Markdown so this was the way to go.
+I also needed to learn some html and css because even if Markdown is awesome, it does lack some interesting features like being able to write text next an image.